-The GDPR calls on organizations to implement appropriate security measures to protect personal data, and many are measures that Essent has implemented for years.
+Consumer privacy laws like the GDPR and CCPA call on organizations to implement appropriate security measures to protect personal data, and many are measures that Essent has implemented for years.

 Essent Cloud and Hosting Services are designed to provide security, including secure collection, storage, and processing of personal data.

 Essent software subscription services are hosted by Essent at one or more facilities and accessed remotely via the Internet.
 Essent hosting services are designed to be extremely reliable and employ state-of-the-art information technology patterns and practices.
 Specifically:

 Some features of Essent facilities specific to the protection of private data, including Personally Identifiable Information and payment card information, include: